knowii-oss/knowii/CONTRIBUTING.md

 - Run `sail artisan migrate` to run the DB migrations in the Sail containers
 - Run `sail down` to stop sail

+Necessary environment keys for development:

+- `RESEND_KEY`: for sending emails

 ### Docker usage

 During development, we use Laravel Sail with Docker and docker-compose.